 4. See Reunion from above

 If you enjoy microlight or helicopter flights, I highly recommend seeing Reunion Island from above.
 Only then will you be able to truly appreciate its impressive and varied topography.
 From the volcano to the amazing cirques, verdant forests and elegant waterfalls, this is one experience you won’t easily forget!
-Join a microlight flight across the island.
+Join an exhilarating microlight flight across the island or go on a helicopter tour above the cirques.

 5. Stroll around the towns and their markets

 St. Denis is the capital and largest town.
 It’s great to stroll around this lovely town to check out its beautiful architecture and visit its markets.

 Another market town to visit is St. Pierre on the south coast, with its lively Saturday market.
 It’s a great place to taste local specialties like Bon Bon Piment and a variety of rhum, buy top quality vanilla (Reunion produces some of the best quality vanilla in the world) and pick up some souvenirs.
 St. Pierre also has a gorgeous beach right at its doorstep, with a lovely boulevard!
 One other town I really liked was St. Gilles les Baines, with its colourful shops and sandy beaches.

 7. Go canyoning